-Cappella of Grand Junction complies with applicable Federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability, or sex.
-Cappella of Grand Junction does not exclude people or treat them differently because of race, color, national origin, age, disability, or sex.
+Cappella of Grand Junction complies with all applicable Federal civil rights laws and does not discriminate, exclude, or treat people differently on the basis of race, color, national origin, age, familial status, disability (whether it be mental or physical), or sex (including gender identity and sexual orientation).
 Cappella of Grand Junction:

 If you need these services or have a grievance based on Cappella of Grand Junction’s failure to provide these services or discrimination on the basis of race, color, national origin, age, disability, or sex, you can contact Cappella of Grand Junction’s Civil Rights and Section 1557 Coordinator: